metablaster/WindowsFirewallRuleset/Modules/Ruleset.ProgramInfo/Help/en-US/Get-AppSID.md

 ## NOTES

-Big thanks to Jani for this awesome solution, see issue from "related links" section
+Big thanks to ljani for this awesome solution, see issue from "related links" section
 TODO: remote computers?

 ## RELATED LINKS